-8. Invoice USAC
+9. Invoice USAC

-Under the FCC rules, USAC will only pay universal service support to service providers, and not directly to applicants.
 As discussed in greater detail below, applicants may choose to receive the discount either on a reimbursement basis (Form 472) or on an invoice basis (Form 474).

 a.
 Form 472

 Form 472, the Billed Entity Applicant Reimbursement (BEAR) Certification, uses what is known as the "Reimbursement Method."
 Under this approach, the applicant pays for the products and services in full and submits a Form 472 to USAC to receive reimbursement of the discounted portion.
 If the applicant chooses this method, the applicant must submit the BEAR form, which must be signed by the service provider.
 The service provider will receive the reimbursement payment and pass it on to the applicant.